 Voting Token

 Voting Tokens are used to vote on DAO proposals and are issued on a 1:1 basis when rewards are earned.
 This exchange rate may be revised by the DAO in the future.
-Unlike Rewards Tokens, they may not be transferred to other parties.
+Unlike Reward Tokens, they cannot be transferred to other parties.

 Token Symbol: GBAVOT (TBD)